greggman/webgl-lint/README.md

 * Checks that uniform arrays are not all zero.

+* Warns if you try to access an undefined uniform.

 * If there is a WebGL error it tries to provide more info about why

   * for framebuffer feedback it will tell you which texture assigned to which uniform and which attachment